thalber/Atmo/builtins.md

 # Builtin list

 This document describes all actions and triggers you can use out of the box.
-Most of them can receive arguments, and to indicate how they are expected to be used, i mark them in tables as following:
+Most of them can receive arguments, and to indicate how they are expected to be used, I mark them in tables as following:

 | Syntax	| Description	|
 | ---		| ---			|